FreedomChuks/Jots/README.md

 # Nota
-A note taking app that demonstrate the use of jet-pack components

 A note taking app that demonstrate the use of Android Acritecture components and jet-pack components
 # library used
 * Koin for Kotlin DSL Dependency injection lib